"Yes, there are advantages community banks and credit unions have over the big banks. Learn more on why I prefer smaller community-based banks."

-Razor focused on small to medium sized business not multinational conglomerates.
+Razor focused on small to medium-sized businesses, not multinational conglomerates.

-There is so many reasons to like community banks and I will continually pond the table on the merits of taking your business to them, however I understand that even community banks are not perfect, they do make mistakes and sometimes do not provide the expected customer experience.
+There are so many reasons to like community banks and I will continually pound the table on the merits of taking your business to them, however, I understand that even community banks are not perfect, they do make mistakes and sometimes do not provide the expected customer experience.

-The biggest problems with major banks is the lack of a personalized banking experience and the ongoing push of products and services, not to mention high fees, hidden costs and the lack of good returns.
-However it would serve community banks well by teaching and empowering customers on personal financial management.
-It may sound counter intuitive, but i believe its a good idea to help empower your clients and
+The biggest problems with major banks are the lack of a personalized banking experience and the ongoing push of products and services, not to mention high fees, hidden costs and the lack of good returns.
+However, it would serve community banks well by teaching and empowering customers on personal financial management.
+It may sound counterintuitive, but I believe it's a good idea to help empower your clients and

 “Helping clients confidence and ability to manage their finances is a good start.”